story-squad/clash-of-the-pencils-web/src/components/common/README.md

 ## File Structure

 Each folder in `common/` should be capitalized, as it should be an isolated component module.
-As with any module, best practice is to export anything you'd like to use elsewhere form an `index` file.
+As with any module, best practice is to export anything you'd like to use elsewhere from an `index` file.
 As such, each Component folder should follow this pattern:

 ```text
 common/